🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Stay calm and never raise your voice at your Chihuahua

 Shouting will not train your Chihuahua not to bark.
-Instead, it may encourage the dog to bark even loud (or for longer).
-Why?
+Instead, it may encourage the dog to bark even louder (or for longer).

 When you shout, your Chihuahua thinks you’re joining and wants to keep it going.
 Another outcome is that your Chihuahua will hear the frustration in your voice and bark out of frustration at itself.
 Either way, remaining calm is essential to getting your Chihuahua to stop barking.